So, I finally wrote a few blog posts, made them public, and got all these ‘things’ that happen in this past year, out there and done with.

 I had a fair amount of blog posts, all covering different subjects written over the past 3 years or so.
 Now, where they good?
 I think they were… But that’s me.
 That’s my point of view.

 Now, in all honesty, yes, I’d like to think ‘job well done’…but you know what?
 Nah, some of them, were not the best, and to be honest, simply did not represent who I was anymore.

 So, I had to decide quality over quantity – which yes, can be very ‘biased’ in more ways than one…

-But then, it’s my website and I’ll leave at that and …
+But then, it’s my website and I’ll leave it at that and …

 You got it.
 I went through each one of them and started the ‘removal’ process.
 Now, I can just hear you say… ‘Hey…you need those for SEO and the like.
 Why did you do this?’

-Simple, because, at this point, SEO and ranking were not my goals.
+Simple, because, at this point, SEO and ranking were not the goals.

 Clearing the air of what did not apply anymore was more important.
 It’s not only the blog posts that were leaving…but something from the past.

 The Mobile View… Geez, did I work on that one!
 Lol